 Ah, the “cookiepocalypse.”
 A lot of digital ink has been spilled about the end of third party cookies.
 You almost expect to see folks spinning signs on street corners warning of the coming digital end of days.

 Not to make light of the topic, though.
-When Google shuts down support for third party cookies in 2024, there will big implications – especially for CPG brands.
+When Google shuts down support for third party cookies in 2025, there will big implications – especially for CPG brands.
 Taking action now could spell the difference between thriving, surviving or getting shipwrecked on the waves rolling in.
+Let’s break out a crystal ball and see what each one of these scenarios might look like in five years.

 End of third party cookies: The shipwrecked